-SCM_SHAR_EXCEPTIONS: setting this variable to "" disables the use of shared arrays.
+SCM\SHAR\EXCEPTIONS: setting this variable to "\" disables the use of shared arrays.

-SCM_SHAR_LIMIT: sets the limit on the total size of shared arrays in megabytes.
+SCM\SHAR\LIMIT: sets the limit on the total size of shared arrays in megabytes.
 The default is a bit less than half of the node's total RAM.
-If a new shared array would cause the total amount of shared memory to go over the limit, then instead of placing the array into shared memory it is created as a shared file in scratch directory of the node-master.
-It then gets memory-mapped into the address space of all processes on the node.
-The effect will be the same as when the array is placed into shared memory except that there will be a delay due to disk I/O when the array is destroyed.
+If a new shared array would cause the total amount of shared memory to go over the limit, then instead of placing the array into shared memory it is created as a shared file in the scratch directory of the node-master.
+The file is then memory-mapped into the address space of all processes on the node.
+The effect will be the same as when the array is placed into shared memory except that there may be a delay due to disk I/O when the array is destroyed (because on some systems it may have to be written to the disk first).

-SCM_DEBUG: setting this to a non-empty string will cause each MPI rank to print values of relevant environment variables and some messages about copying files to/from SCM_TMPDIR.
+SCM\DEBUG: setting this to a non-empty string will cause each MPI rank to print values of relevant environment variables and some messages about copying files to/from SCM\TMPDIR.

-SCM_NOMEMCHECK: setting this to a non-empty string disables checks on memory allocation failures.
+SCM\NOMEMCHECK: setting this to a non-empty string disables checks on memory allocation failures.
 The usefulness of this variable is questionable.

-SCM_NODOMAINCHECK: setting this to a non-empty string disables DNS requests when verifying the license.
+SCM\NODOMAINCHECK: setting this to a non-empty string disables DNS requests when verifying the license.
 Use this variable if you experience long delays at the start of each calculation.

-SCM_TRACETIMER: setting this to a non-empty string will produce additional output on entry/exit to/from internal timers.
+SCM\TRACETIMER: setting this to a non-empty string will produce additional output on entry/exit to/from internal timers.

-SCM_DEBUG_ALL: setting this to yes is equivalent to specifying DEBUG \$ALL in the input
+SCM\DEBUG\ALL: setting this to yes is equivalent to specifying DEBUG \$ALL in the input

-8.1 More on the SCM_TMPDIR variable
+9.1 More on the SCM\TMPDIR variable

-Below we will explain in more detail how does the SCM_TMPDIR environment work.
+Below we will explain in more detail how does the SCM\TMPDIR environment work.
 Every parallel job consists of one master and one or more slave tasks.
 Master and slaves behave a bit differently with respect to their scratch directories.